Precision of an autonomous demon exploiting nonthermal resources and information: Theoretical approach

 We have denoted $N$ the number of particles transferred into dot W from reservoir R, $E_\alpha$ the energy transferred from reservoir $\alpha = $ C, H, L, R, into the corresponding dot, $I$ the information on the working substance acquired by the resource region, and $A$ the total number of hopping events in a given measuring time.
 The second-order cumulants yield

 namely, the fluctuations, correlations between currents in different contacts, and correlations between different currents.

 To compute these quantities, the cumulant generating functions need to be found.
 We start by defining counting fields for the particles flowing out of the right reservoir, $\xi^N$, for the energy flowing out of reservoir $\alpha$, $\xi^E_\alpha$, for the total amount of hopping events, $\xi^A$, and for the information acquired by the resource, $\xi^I$.
-In the regime of weak coupling, where coherences between dot states do not play a role for the transport quantities, one can then set up an extended master equation including the counting fields~\cite{Sanchez2013Dec,Schaller2014Jan, InfoTrajPaper}
+In the regime of weak coupling, where coherences between dot states do not play a role for the transport quantities\footnote{Coherences do not couple to probabilities in the weak-coupling regime as long as there is no hopping between different quantum dots and no spin precession occurring in the dynamics.}, one can then set up an extended master equation including the counting fields~\cite{Sanchez2013Dec,Schaller2014Jan, InfoTrajPaper}

 with $\bm{\xi} = (\xi^N, \xi^E_\C, \xi^E_\H, \xi^E_\L, \xi^E_\R, \xi^A, \xi^I)$.
 Since we here consider the limits of strong capacitive interactions on each dot and between dots H and C, the vector $\P(t, \bm{\xi})$ contains the elements $\P = (p_{000}, p_{001}, p_{010}, p_{011}, p_{100}, p_{110})^\text{T}$, where the subindex ${h w c}$ denotes the states where the dots H, W and C contain respectively $h,w,c=0,1$ electrons.
 The kernel $W(\bm{\xi})$ is hence a $6\times6$ matrix which can be decomposed into contributions from each terminal, $W(\bm{\xi}) = W_\C(\xi^E_\C,\xi^A,\xi^I) + W_\H(\xi^E_\H,\xi^A,\xi^I) + W_\L(\xi^E_\L,\xi^A) + W_\R(\xi^N, \xi^E_\R,\xi^A)$.
 The full expressions of the kernel elements and their dependence on the counting fields are given in Appendix~\ref{app:FCS kernel}.